What is biohacking? A 2026 clinical guide to separate evidence from wellness marketing, with prudent dosing, metrics, risks and a checklist.

 Sleep is not passive recovery.
 It regulates glucose, appetite, immunity, memory, blood pressure, inflammation and mood.
 A meta-analysis of 16 prospective studies including more than 1.3 million participants found that both short and long sleep duration were associated with higher all-cause mortality (Sleep, 2010; PMID: 20469800).

 For many people, the “hack” is not another sensor.
 It is a regular wake time, morning light, less bright light at night, earlier dinners, less alcohol, careful caffeine timing and assessment for sleep apnea when snoring, sleepiness or hypertension are present.
+For the workplace version, we have a dedicated guide to natural light at work and circadian health.
 Wearables help when they change behaviour; they hurt when they make sleep another exam.

 3. Intermittent fasting, with limits